-This summary provides information on how we developed our groundwater flood map and how to interpret this information.
-The primary purpose of this summary is to support Scottish Government, local authorities and Scottish Water in their understanding of how the map was developed and support internal/external briefings and enquiries.
+This summary provides information on how we developed our groundwater flood map and how to interpret this data.
+Its primary purpose is to support Scottish Government, local authorities, Scottish Water and other responsible authorities in their understanding of how the maps were developed and support internal/external briefings and enquiries.
 This in turn will help to increase public awareness and understanding of flood risk.
-This summary assumes previous knowledge of flood maps and their development.
+Previous knowledge of the flood maps and their development is assumed.